inflation/goldberg_emulator/README.md

 For more information see: [The Release Readme](Readme_release.txt)

+## How to add items to your steam inventory

+Create a folder named steam_settings right beside steam_api.dll if there isn't one already.
+In that folder, create a file named items.json which will contain every item you want to have in your game.

+An example can be found in steam_settings.EXAMPLE that works with Killing Floor 2.

+The items.json syntax is simple, you SHOULD validate your .json file before trying to run your game or you won't have any item in your inventory.
+Just look for "online json validator" on your web brower to valide your file.

+You can use https://steamdb.info/ to list items and attributes they have and put them into your .json.

+Keep in mind that some item are not valid to have in your inventory.
+For example, in PayDay2 all items below item_id 50000 will make your game crash.

 ## Download Binaries

 You can download the latest git builds for Linux and Windows on [the Gitlab pages website](https://mr_goldberg.gitlab.io/goldberg_emulator/) and the stable releases in the [release section](https://gitlab.com/Mr_Goldberg/goldberg_emulator/releases) of this repo.